-The first task that initiated the development of so-called statistical (machine) learning was classification - more precisely, what is called supervised classification
+The first task that initiated the development of so-called statistical (machine) learning was classification - more precisely, it was supervised classification

-The adjective "supervised" means that we know not only the number of groups that we would have to classify into (like it is also somewhat true for partitioning methods in clustering), but for all the items in the working (training) dataset we also know the category where each item belongs to (its "label").
+The adjective "supervised" means that we know not only the number of groups that we would have to classify into (which is also somewhat true for partitioning methods in clustering), but for all the items in the working (training) dataset we also know the category where each item belongs to (its "label").
 That usually implies that groups are reasonably well defined.